andrewckt/building-classfier-from-posters/README.md

-# Building A Classifier from Posters
+# Finding Out Genres of Korean Dramas from a Nulti-Label Image Classifier

 The repository provides all the files used to build a multi-label image classification model using keras in jupyter notebook.
 The idea came about from looking at other projects such as the one listed [here](https://www.analyticsvidhya.com/blog/2019/04/build-first-multi-label-image-classification-model-python/).
 There are a couple of things we can add on to it.